UKCloud/documentation/articles/vmware/vmw-how-install-rhui-vm.md

 ### Unauthorized (401) Error when trying to access RHUA

 You most likely have the original RPMs installed.
-Follow the instructions in **Upgrading the RPMs to a newer version** section above
+Follow the instructions in the [*Upgrading the RPMs to a newer version*](#upgrading-the-rpms-to-a-newer-version] section above.

 ## Feedback